aprct/squiggl/README.md

 | An `<svg>` [Element](https://developer.mozilla.org/en-US/docs/Web/API/Element) that is ready to be added to the DOM. |

 ### Responsive Demo
-I decided to split the **squiggl** functionality into 3 parts (one async, two sync) so that the audio data can be read once, then re-formatted and re-rendered multiple times without render-blocking I/O. This way, the waveform can be re-rendered in response to changing screen widths.
+I decided to split the **squiggl** functionality into 3 parts (one async, two sync) so that the audio data can be read once, then re-formatted and re-rendered multiple times without too much I/O. This way, the waveform can be re-rendered in response to changing screen widths.

 See the `/demo` directory or [https://codepen.io/aprct/pen/JaaRqX](https://codepen.io/aprct/pen/JaaRqX) for usage that renders a *responsive* waveform.